bagustris/two-stage-ser/README.md

 > This is a repository for papers above consisting Python codes, Latex codes, and figure
 > used in the paper.

-This paper has been submitted for publication in *Computer Speech and Language*.
+This paper has been publihsed in the Journal *Speech Communication*.

 ![](./fig/csl_system.png)